sarathkuppagiri/istio/helloworld/README.md

 export PATH=$PWD/bin:$PATH

 ```
-4. Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:
+4. Create and add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:
 ```
    kubectl create namespace demo-istio